like a single

 I have watched PIWOs excavate before, chipping away at huge chunks of a tree mainly in search of grubs living in the wood.
 The shot below was taken Dec.
 31, 2015 in Kelowna.

-This time, however, the digging reminded me, ironically, of what I saw last year when the smallest of nuthatches, the Pygmy, was working on a nest in a burned Ponderosa stump.
-There was a steady stream of dust and detritus being flung from the dead tree’s orifice as the shot below shows.
+This spring, however, PIWO’s digging reminded me, ironically, of what I saw last year when the smallest of nuthatches, the Pygmy, was working on a nest in a burned Ponderosa stump.
+There was a steady stream of detritus and dust being flung from the dead tree’s orifice as the shot below shows.

 Woody, the subject of this post was in almost constant motion between 12:47 when I took the first shot of him already enlarging the cavity to the last one at 1:05.
 He had been at it, our ears told us, for some time before we located him, and he wasn’t finished when we withdrew for lunch.
 Around the time we left, he did take a break to communicate with his mate and to check the area.

 Here are the photos.
-The blurriest betray that constant motion mentioned above.
-In many cases, I had to time pressing the shutter button so that I’d catch his full profile….
+The blurriest betray the constant motion mentioned earlier.
+In many cases, I had to time my pressing of the shutter button to catch his full profile….

 Doing the job!
 Click any photo in cluster to enlarge them all….